rmaia/pavo/cran-comments.md

 0 errors | 0 warnings | 0 notes

 ## Additional notes
 All existing problems from the check results have been fixed.
-In particular the
+In particular `procimg.R`  has been modified to fix the r-devel-linux-x86_64-debian-clang issue.

 ## Reverse dependencies